 With the growing demand, the business successfully expanded through the 80’s.
 In the mid 90’s a devastating fire consumed much of the creamery.
 As you now would suspect, loyal friends and customers rallied and within weeks the business was back in business.
 Amazingly after 50 years, Nancy’s Yogurt continues to thrive – further affirmation on the amazing powers of yogurt.
 Simply fascinating.

-The following salad seems appropriate for today, especially if you are looking for a day of quiet reflection or cleansing…
+The following unusual salad is still appropriate for today, too.
+Especially if you are looking for a day of quiet reflection or cleansing…